Positivity of higher exterior powers of the tangent bundle: Studying Mori contractions

 \subsubsection{Fibred Mori contractions for certain varieties of even dimension}

 The set-up for this paragraph is the following.
-Let $r$ be 3 or 4.
+Let $r\ge 3$ be an integer.
 Let $X$ be a smooth projective rationally connected variety of dimension $2r-2$ such that $-K_X\cdot C\ge r$ for any rational curve $C\subset X$.
-Suppose that there is a fibred contraction $\pi:X\to Y$ with $\dim Y > 0$.
+Suppose that there is a fibred Mori contraction $\pi:X\to Y$ with $\dim Y > 0$.
 Let us classify what happens.